Check out these interesting benefits linked to higher education.

 The health benefits don't stop at lower blood pressure and stress.

-College grads are also less likely to smoke and more likely to exercise compared to high school grads, according to the College Board report, Education Pays 2010.
+College grads are also less likely to smoke and more likely to exercise compared to high school grads, according to the Education Pays report.

 Benefit #4: Employer-Provided Health Care Coverage